Public School Open Enrollment

 If my child is accepted, when will I find out which school they are assigned?

 - Parents have until June 30, 2017 to notify non-resident districts whether their child will open enroll in the 2017-18 school year.
 If the parent fails to make notification, the student may not participate in open enrollment.

 Who is responsible for transportation?

 - School districts must notify parents of accepted applicants of the school to which they are assigned by June 9, 2017.

 - Parents are responsible for transporting their children to and from school.

 - Once a pupil is accepted into a nonresident school district, the pupil may continue to attend that district without re-application except that:

 What is a tuition waiver?

-- Families who are moving out of the Grafton School District and wish to have their children remain in the District are usually eligible for a "tuition waiver".
-This allows the children to continue to attend the District long enough to apply for Open Enrollment.
+- Students who attend one of the Grafton School District's public schools and are moving out of the GSD area but wish to remain in the District are usually eligible for a "tuition waiver".
+This allows the student to continue to attend the school they are attending long enough to apply for Open Enrollment for the following year.
 A tuition waiver is only temporary, the student must apply for open enrollment at the first opportunity following the move.
-And when the open enrollment application is submitted, it may be denied.
-Even students who are attending a district when an open enrollment application is submitted may be denied, although they are given preference for available spaces.
-This applies to siblings, as well.
-The only way to guarantee that any student will be able to attend school in a specific school district is to live in that district.

-For further information about the Open Enrollment Program at the School District of Grafton, please contact Marty Armato, Director of Special Education & Student Services or Leslie Peters, Open Enrollment Coordinator at 262-376-5400.
+For further information about the Open Enrollment Program at the School District of Grafton, please contact Susanne Lilly, Director of Special Education & Student Services or Leslie Peters, Open Enrollment Coordinator at 262-376-5402.